blakep7/medical-portal/README.md

 # All-in-One Medical Portal Platform 🌐💉

-## COMPE561 - Windows Database and Web Programming Project
+## Database and Web Programming Project

-Welcome to our Medical Portal Platform, a comprehensive solution developed as a part of the COMPE561 (Spring 2024) course.
+Welcome to our Medical Portal Platform.
 This project aims to provide a user-friendly platform for managing medical information and services.

 ## Project Description 🏥